CSV Template Structure (Add new items)

 No

-Related terms (only applicable for terms)
+Related terms (only for Term)

-glossary.term, comma-separated
+Format: glossary.term, comma-separated

 Glossary_1.Term_1